skormoker2310181-uiu/Campus-Collab/README.md

 ## My Contributions

-* Implemented the group-designed interface using HTML and CSS
+* Implemented the interface using HTML and CSS
 * Converted provided UI designs into functional static web pages
 * Developed multiple interconnected pages for the platform
 * Created responsive layouts for different screen sizes